feature2018/json/README.md

 ## Scripting usage

-You can pass `Json` to Nashorn JavaScript functions and access/modify it:
+You can pass `Json` to Nashorn JavaScript functions and treat it like a native JSON object:

     Json addr = new Json("port", 80);